WSU-kduncan/3120-cicd-aliAljaffer/README-CI.md

 # Run Project Locally

 - `sudo apt install -y docker`
-- `docker build -t proj4:0.1 .`
+- `docker build -t alialjaffer/ceg3120_project4 .`
-- `docker run -it -p 1551:80 --name test proj4:0.1`
+- `docker run -it -p 1551:80 --name test alialjaffer/ceg3120_project4:0.1`
 - `localhost:1551`

 # DockerHub

 - Process to create public repo in DockerHub
-- How to authenticate with DockerHub via CLI using Dockerhub credentials
-  - what credentials would you recommend providing?
+  1. Headed to Dockerhub
+  2. Clicked on `Repositories`
+  3. Clicked on `Create repository`
+  4. Picked a name and set it to public.
+- `docker login`
+  - Personally, I created an access token from the website and used that to authenticate.
-- How to push container to Dockerhub
+- `docker push alialjaffer/ceg3120_project4:latest`

 # GitHub Actions

 - Configuring GitHub Secrets
-  - What secrets were set based on what info
+  - DOCKER_USERNAME -> dockerhub username
+  - DOCKER_PASSWORD -> dockerhub password
 - Behavior of GitHub workflow
   - what does it do and when
   - what variables in workflow are custom to your project